 Specifically, the Athletic Communications Office is responsible for: (1) publicity and promotions, (2) website maintenance, (3) social media, (4) publications, (5) press box/scorer’s table operations, (6) statistical compilation and reporting, (7) historical research, (8) photography, and (9) the Athletics Hall of Fame.

 Our goal is to promote UChicago’s 20 intercollegiate sports teams and individual athletes.
 We devote significant time and effort to promote every sport, but we do often have to set priorities based on demands from the varied constituencies we serve.
-The Sports Information Director (SID) and the Director of Athletic Communications oversee all aspects of the office with help from student assistants.
+The Sports Information Director (SID) oversees all aspects of the office with help from student assistants.

 Nathan Lindquist, Director of Sports Information and Promotions